Specialty Crop Multi-State Program

 The Arizona Department of Agriculture is a "Participating State" department of agriculture and will accept applications from multi-state partners.

 The RFA does give Participating States the discretion to determine the amount of Indirect Costs it will need to administer an SCMP grant should one be awarded.
-The AZDA has determined that a minimum of 4% or half of the total 8% allowable Indirect Costs will be required for any applications submitted to the AZDA.
+The AZDA has determined that Indirect Costs will not be required for applications submitted to the AZDA.
 The AZDA may negotiate additional Direct Costs based on the budget and scope of the project.

 When can I submit an application?

 The deadline for multi-state partners to submit applications to Participating State departments of agriculture is 5:00 PM Eastern time on November 4, 2021.